tokich6/colorGame/README.md

 ## Project Description

 Lets you choose between an easy (3 colors) and hard (6 colors) mode.
-If you have correctly guessed which RGB color mathes the rgb numbers in the heading, it changes the heading background to that same color, displays correct and asks the user if wants to play again.
+If you have correctly guessed which RGB color mathes the rgb numbers in the heading, it changes the heading background to that same color, displays text 'correct!' and asks the user if he/she wants to play again.

-If incorrect, the color picked disappers from the screen and game asks the user to keep trying.
+If incorrect, the picked color picked disappears from the screen and the game asks the user to keep trying.